cloud-py-api/nc_py_api/docs/benchmarks/AppAPI.rst

 In the current implementation, applications written and using the AppAPI so far in most cases will be authenticated at the beginning of each action.

-*A future enhancement that can be implemented is the addition of a session cache.
-This feature would eliminate the need for re-authorization for subsequent actions performed by the same user within a certain time frame.
-The implementation of this session cache would be seamless for developers and require no additional actions.*

 It is important to note that the AppAPI authentication type is currently the fastest among available options.
 Compared to traditional username/password authentication and app password authentication, both of which are considerably slower, the AppAPI provides a significant advantage in terms of speed.